How to cut food costs – 4 lessons from my nan

 Modern lifestyles and the space constraints that come with them can limit our veggie-growing opportunities, so I'm not suggesting we all grow a pumpkin patch in the bathtub of our high-rise apartment.

 But you can embrace nan's tips in small ways.
 It's easy to grow a tabletop herb jungle with old tins and patient fingers.
 If space is a big issue you don't need to dedicate an entire surface to gardening—a little section of a work desk will do, or the odd bookshelf corner.
-If you have a balcony you could even upcycle large plastic containers to plant vegetables (yes, actual vegetables).
+If you have a balcony, you could even upcycle large plastic containers to plant vegetables (yes, actual vegetables).
 Cherry tomatoes, lettuce, and broccoli are particularly adaptable to apartment-living.
-Throw some paint around and you've got edible home décor!
+Clean your containers, use some paint and create a veggie garden that is also home décor!
 Nan-approved!

 Read more on Learn About: